andriy-baran/action_form/README.md

 ## Concept

-EasyForm is built around a modular architecture that separates form definition, data handling, and rendering concerns.
+ActionForm is built around a modular architecture that separates form definition, data handling, and rendering concerns.

 ### Core Architecture

-**EasyForm::Base** is the main form class that inherits from `Phlex::HTML` for rendering.
+**ActionForm::Base** is the main form class that inherits from `Phlex::HTML` for rendering.
 It combines three key modules:

 - **Elements DSL**: Provides methods like `element`, `subform`, and `many` to define form structure using block syntax, where each element can be configured with input types, labels, and validation options
 - **Rendering**: Converts form elements into HTML using Phlex, handles nested forms, error display, and provides JavaScript for dynamic form interactions